qubd/mini_ecdsa/README.md

 Basics of elliptic curves and ECDSA in Python.

 *Disclaimer*: There is a lot of brute forcing going on here.
-This is a *low performance* cryptography package not intended for actual use.
+This is a *low performance* package intended to be helpful to those interested in learning about elliptic curves and ECDSA.

 Start by defining a Weierstrass curve over a field of prime characteristic, or over the rationals.
 For example, let's say you want to know about the curve y^2 = x^3 + 2x^2 + 1 over F_7.